-Exclusively hash-based detection only gets you so far: one slight file modification (e.g. a single byte added at the end), and the whole file becomes undetectable again.
-That's why we unleash our heuristics-based automatic detection system on the whole family of our malware samples, for example, Backdoor.Win32.
-Hupigon.abc.
+Exclusively hash-based detection only gets you so far: one slight file modification (e.g. a single by te added at the end), and the whole file becomes undetectable again.
+That's why we unleash our heuristics-based automatic detection system on the whole family of our malware samples (like Backdoor.Win32.Hubigon.abc etc).
 With the help of an emulator, the heuristics-based system creates execution logs of all the samples, finds their common execution patterns and creates a single execution-based heuristic record.
 The benefit of this approach is that new malware samples exhibiting similar behavior will be detected, even if the content includes some changes.